IgniteUI/igniteui-docfx/en/components/grids_templates/filtering.md

 You can customize the filtering menu by adding, removing or modifying the filtering operands.
 By default, the filtering menu contains certain operands based on the column’s data type ([`IgxBooleanFilteringOperand`]({environment:angularApiUrl}/classes/igxbooleanfilteringoperand.html), [`IgxDateFilteringOperand`]({environment:angularApiUrl}/classes/igxdatefilteringoperand.html), [`IgxNumberFilteringOperand`]({environment:angularApiUrl}/classes/igxnumberfilteringoperand.html) and [`IgxStringFilteringOperand`]({environment:angularApiUrl}/classes/igxstringfilteringoperand.html)).
 You can extend these classes or their base class [`IgxFilteringOperand`]({environment:angularApiUrl}/classes/igxfilteringoperand.html) to change the filtering menu items’ behavior.

 @@if (igxName !== 'IgxTreeGrid') {
-In the sample below, inspect the “Product Name” and “Discontinued” columns filters menus.
-For the “Discontinued” column filter, we have limited the number of operands to All, True and False.
-For the “Product Name” column filter – we have modified the Contains and Does Not Contain operands logic to perform case sensitive search and added also Empty and Not Empty operands.
+In the sample below, inspect the "Product Name" and "Discontinued" columns filters menus.
+For the "Discontinued" column filter, we have limited the number of operands to All, True and False.
+For the "Product Name" column filter – we have modified the Contains and Does Not Contain operands logic to perform case sensitive search and added also Empty and Not Empty operands.
 }
 @@if (igxName === 'IgxTreeGrid') {
-In the sample below, inspect the “Order Product” and “Delivered” columns filters menus.
-For the “Delivered” column filter, we have limited the number of operands to All, True and False.
-For the “Order Product” column filter – we have modified the Contains and Does Not Contain operands logic to perform case sensitive search and added also Empty and Not Empty operands.
+In the sample below, inspect the "Order Product" and "Delivered" columns filters menus.
+For the "Delivered" column filter, we have limited the number of operands to All, True and False.
+For the "Order Product" column filter – we have modified the Contains and Does Not Contain operands logic to perform case sensitive search and added also Empty and Not Empty operands.
 }

 To do that, extend the [`IgxStringFilteringOperand`]({environment:angularApiUrl}/classes/igxstringfilteringoperand.html) and [`IgxBooleanFilteringOperand`]({environment:angularApiUrl}/classes/igxbooleanfilteringoperand.html), modify the operations and their logic, and set the column [`filters`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#filters) input to the new operands.